openstack/openstack-ansible/doc/source/install-guide/configure-federation-mapping.rst

 Each IdP for an SP needs to be set up with a mapping.
 This tells the SP how to interpret the attributes provided to the SP from the IdP.

-In this particular case the IdP is publishing the ``upn`` attribute.
-As this is not in the standard Shibboleth attribute attribute map (see ``/etc/shibboleth/attribute-map.xml`` in the keystone containers), this IdP has been configured with the extra mapping through the ``attributes`` dictionary.
+In this example, the IdP publishes the ``upn`` attribute.
+As this is not in the standard Shibboleth attribute map (see ``/etc/shibboleth/attribute-map.xml`` in the keystone containers), the configuration of the IdP has extra mapping through the ``attributes`` dictionary.

-The ``mapping`` dictionary is a yaml representation very similar to the keystone mapping property which Ansible uploads.
+The ``mapping`` dictionary is a YAML representation similar to the keystone mapping property which Ansible uploads.
 The above mapping produces the following in keystone.